 What foods may contribute to the gut health?

 We can easily improve our gut health by including some specific foods in our diet.
-The types of food that are advisable for taking care of your gut include:
+The types of foods that are advisable for taking care of the gut microbiota include:

-- fermented foods such as kombucha, kimchi and sauerkraut : they bring replenishment for good gut bacteria.
+- fermented foods such as kombucha, kimchi and sauerkraut : they bring replenishment for good gut bacteria (6).

-- Dietary fibers rich foods, such as fruits, legumes, vegetables or grains.
+- Dietary fibers rich foods, such as fruits, legumes, vegetables or grains (3).